Understanding North Carolina Divorce Law

 Why use Lincolnton Family Law:

 Finalizing an absolute divorce in North Carolina is very routine.
 Lincolnton Family Law handles the process from the beginning to end without you having to step into a court room.
+Complete our simple divorce form and return it to our office with your payment.

 An absolute divorce in North Carolina ends the right to file for property distribution, post separation support, or alimony.
 This is why having an experienced family law attorney is essential.